How to Stop Wasting Your Free Time

 See if you can do something called harm reducing.
 This is where you take a situation that’s out of your control (in this case, being required to drive somewhere), and find ways to reduce the harm it’s causing.

-In this case, harm reduction might look like choosing a different way to drive that takes advantage of this free time.
+In this case, harm reduction might look like choosing a different way to drive that takes advantage of this free time and doesn’t feel so draining.
+Here are some ideas to try:

 Listen to your favorite album, podcast, or chat with a friend

-Take a route that makes the drive more pleasant
+Take a different route that makes the drive more pleasant

-This isn’t to say you’ll suddenly arrive at work all Zen and happy.
-You may still feel stressed or dread work, and that’s OK.
-The point is to feel more empowered over your time and use it the way you’d like.
-You may even find that stress or dread start to dissipate the more you practice this.
+This isn’t to say you’ll suddenly arrive at work or your appointments all Zen and happy.
+You may still feel stressed and that’s OK.
+The point is to feel more empowered over your time to use it how you’d like.
+You may even find that stress or dread start to dissipate the more you practice.

-If you need to drive your kids somewhere, you could create a playlist of everyone’s favorite songs or use it as an opportunity to chat.
+If you need to drive your kids somewhere, you could create a playlist of everyone’s favorite songs or use it as an opportunity to chat with them.

 Related: 5 Ways to Reduce Stress Today